LutherNavigator/manual/markdown/manual.md

-# LutherNavigator Manual
+# Luther Navigator Manual

-This manual contains a series of documents describing the layout of the LutherNavigator site to admins and developers.
+This manual contains a series of documents describing the layout of the Luther Navigator site to admins and developers.

 ## [Admin Manual](/admin)